Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Strong clairsentience; ML 17th; Craft Psionic Arms and Armor, *reality revision;* Price +35,000.

+### Psychokinetic
-**Psychokinetic:** Upon command, a psychokinetic weapon glows from the inside with lethal psionic energy.
+Upon command, a psychokinetic weapon glows from the inside with lethal psionic energy.
 The energy does not harm the hands that hold the weapon.
 Such a weapon deals an extra 1d4 points of damage on a successful hit.
 This extra damage is ectoplasmic in nature and is not affected by damage reduction.
 Bows, crossbows, and slings bestow this ability upon their ammunition.

 Moderate psychokinesis; ML 10th; Craft Psionic Arms and Armor, *concussion blast;* Price +1 bonus.

+### Psychokinetic Burst
-**Psychokinetic Burst:** This weapon functions as a psychokinetic weapon that also releases a blast of destructive psionic energy upon scoring a successful critical hit.
+This weapon functions as a psychokinetic weapon that also releases a blast of destructive psionic energy upon scoring a successful critical hit.
 In addition to the extra damage of the psychokinetic ability (see above), a psychokinetic burst weapon deals an extra 1d6 points of damage on a successful critical hit.
 If the weapon's critical multiplier is x3, add 2d6 points of extra damage instead, and if the multiplier is x4, add 3d6 points of extra damage.
 This extra damage is ectoplasmic in nature and is not affected by damage reduction.
 Bows, crossbows, and slings bestow this ability upon their ammunition.

 Strong psychokinesis; ML 12th; Craft Psionic Arms and Armor, *concussion blast;* Price +2 bonus.

+### Soulbreaker
-**Soulbreaker:** This weapon has a special ability that functions only upon scoring a successful critical hit.
+This weapon has a special ability that functions only upon scoring a successful critical hit.
 On a successful critical hit, a soulbreaker weapon bestows one negative level on the foe.
 One day after being struck, if the negative levels have not been purged, the subject must succeed on a DC 18 Fortitude save for each negative level or lose a character level.

 Strong telepathy; ML 12th; Craft Psionic Arms and Armor, *mindwipe;* Price +3 bonus.

+### Sundering
-**Sundering:** This kind of weapon allows a wielder to attack opponents' weapons as if he had the Improved Sunder feat.
+This kind of weapon allows a wielder to attack opponents' weapons as if he had the Improved Sunder feat.

 Faint metacreativity; ML 5th; Craft Psionic Arms and Armor, Great Sunder, *metaphysical weapon;* Price +1 bonus.

+### Suppression
-**Suppression:** An opponent or object struck by this kind of weapon is subject to a targeted *dispel psionics* power.
+An opponent or object struck by this kind of weapon is subject to a targeted *dispel psionics* power.
 The wielder makes a power check (1d20 + 5 + manifester level, maximum +15) against a DC of 11 + the manifester level of the power to be dispelled.
 Bows, crossbows, and slings bestow this ability upon their ammunition, but can do so only three times per day.

 Moderate psychokinesis ML 10th; Craft Psionic Arms and Armor, *dispel psionics;* Price +2 bonus.

+### Teleporting
-**Teleporting:** This ability can be imbedded only in weapons that can be thrown.
+This ability can be imbedded only in weapons that can be thrown.
 A teleporting weapon returns through the Astral Plane to the creature that threw it.
 It teleports into the throwing creature's empty hand in the round following the round when it was thrown, just before that creature's turn.
 It is therefore ready to use again on that turn.

 Faint psychoportation; ML 5th; Craft Psionic Arms and Armor, *psionic dimension door;* Price +1 bonus.